NEPA & SEPA

 Read Environmental Manual Chapter 300: Project scoping & programming (PDF 329KB) to learn more about determining project classification.

-Determine if your project requires one or more federal agencies to take an action.
+Determine if your project requires one or more federal agencies to take an action (this is the federal nexus).
 Most NEPA guidance on this page is applicable to projects where Federal Highway Administration (FHWA) is the federal lead agency.
 If other federal agencies will take an action on your project, then you must contact those federal agencies to determine their process and requirements.
 Some agencies may accept the environmental documentation we prepare under FHWA’s NEPA process.

 Use the Model Comprehensive Tribal Consultation Process for the National Environmental Policy Act to learn more about when and how to consult with Tribes during the environmental review process.
 The tribal consultation process varies based on the project classification.
 Projects that acquire or impact Tribal Trust Land managed by the Bureau of Indian Affairs (BIA) must consult with BIA on additional NEPA documentation requirements to facilitate their required action(s).
 Early coordination with Real Estate Services can help identify any potential BIA nexus early in the project process.